GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

   - Data Storage: PostgreSQL with the pgvector extension, used for storing both structured movie data (title, plot, etc.) and vector embeddings for semantic search.
   - Session Management: A Redis cache for storing user session information and conversation history.

-## Challenge 2: Explore the Genkit Monitoring dashboard
+## Challenge 2: Explore Firebase Genkit Monitoring

 ### Prerequisites